Meena's Musings

 1. Take the Time to Process

 As I mentioned in the first point, to feel what you feel can take days or longer.
 This is an organic process, not to be rushed.
 The time we take to process many layers of pain is crucial in forgiving others.
 The process is everything.
 Although painful and difficult, this time taken will save you the time later to keep reliving these experiences.
 Most of us can’t forgive that quickly unless we have a technique that we can use and become better at it over time.
-The process I teach is the 6A process that I have mentioned above in my book, Wake Up & Heal: 6 Steps to Emotional Freedom and the same process is the foundations of my teachings inside my membership program, Inner Compass Club
+The process I teach is the 6A process that I have mentioned above in my book, Wake Up and Heal: 6 Steps to Emotional Freedom and the same process is the foundations of my teachings inside my membership program.

 This process gives us the needed time to help our nervous system recalibrate so it can hold the higher consciousness that now we are at.